 Philip joined Watsi on October 25th, 2014.
-Five years ago, Philip became the 586th member to automatically support a new Watsi patient every month.
-Since then, 5,385 more people have become monthly donors!
-Philip's most recent donation traveled 8,500 miles to support Joseph, a brave young boy from Kenya, to fund testicular surgery.
+Six years ago, Philip became the 586th member to automatically support a new Watsi patient every month.
+Since then, 5,893 more people have become monthly donors!
+Philip's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.

 Joseph is a brave 8-year-old boy from Karanjee Village in Kenya.
 He is the youngest in a family of 3 children and he is in seventh grade.
 He and his siblings live with their mother who is a casual laborer working in neighbor’s farms to earn an income for their family.
 Joseph was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, Joseph has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Joseph will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMH).
 Fortunately, he is scheduled to undergo corrective surgery on June 11th.
 AMH is requesting $506 to cover the total cost of his procedure and care.
 "My boy is now getting big and I would not like to risk his future with infertility.
 Kindly support us as I am the breadwinner with no one to turn to.
 I hope my son will have successful corrective treatment so that he can be like other boys,” said Josephs’ mother.